Mike Slinn

 This page is part of the jekyll_plugins collection.

 After writing over two dozen Jekyll plugins, I distilled the common code into jekyll_plugin_support.
-This Ruby gem facilitates writing and testing Jekyll plugins and handles the standard housekeeping that every Jekyll tag and block plugin requires.
+This F/OSS Ruby gem facilitates writing and testing Jekyll plugins and handles the standard housekeeping that every Jekyll inline and block tag plugin requires.
 Logging, parsing arguments, obtaining references to site and page objects, etc. are all handled.
 The result is faster Jekyll plugin writing with fewer bugs.

 Jekyll_plugin_support can be used to create simple Jekyll plugins in the _plugins/ directory of your Jekyll project or gem-based Jekyll plugins.